ulflulfl/homeautomation/music_assistant/home_assistant_media_player.md

 ## Further Infos

+A brief installation instruction for Home Assistant together with Music Assistant can be found here: https://music-assistant.io/integration/installation/

 Known issues and notes about the "Home Assistant Player Provider" in Music Assistant can be found at: https://music-assistant.io/player-support/ha/ (especially have a look at the "Be aware" box about limited support!)

 General support for Music Assistant: https://music-assistant.io/support/